dkrajzew/c64tools/README.md

 * a [charset from memory dump extractor](http://www.krajzewicz.de/docs/c64tools/use_charset2png.html)
 * a [linking tool](http://www.krajzewicz.de/docs/c64tools/use_filemerge.html)

 Let me know if you need any further information or advice.
+I am not actively developing __c64tools__ currently.